daffaalex22/jobdir/README.md

 # jobdir

+## Live Preview
+🔗This REST API is accessible at https://job-directory-n9ak.onrender.com

+Check the following documentation to see the accessible routes.

 ## Documentation
-Access the following URI to view list of possible routes to access:
+📃Access the following URI to view list of possible routes to access:
 <br>
 https://app.swaggerhub.com/apis-docs/daffaalex22/jobdir/3.0